mortal22soul/mywebsite/content/posts/Learning Git.md

 ## Forking Repositories

 Github allows you to fork repositories from other people on the platform.
-This is very useful if u want to contribute to it as it gives us the freedom to play around with the code and open a pull request for merging into the main repositry.
+This is very useful if you want to contribute to it as it gives us the freedom to play around with the code and open a pull request for merging into the main repositry.

 ---

-This is just the basics of git and what I have learned so far.
+These are the some of the most used commnds of git and what I have learned so far.
 I'll update it in the future when I learn things such as revert, ammend, reset etc.

 Millions of people use git everyday and it has transformed the software industry.
 Git has many commands but it is not recommended to learn them.
-Many commands get memorised over time and you always have access to the documentation locally.
+Many commands get memorised over time and you always have access to the documentation locally. [^1]

-<h6> You can use the <i>git help command_name</i> command to check out the detailed documentation for each command. <h4>
+[^1]: You can use the <i>git help command_name</i> command to check out the detailed documentation for each command.